-Whether or not you plan to attend, it is important that your shares be represented and voted at the annual meeting.
-To ensure your representation at the annual meeting, a proxy card and business reply envelopes are enclosed for your use.
+Whether or not you plan to attend, it is important that your shares be represented and voted at the Annual Meeting.
+To ensure your representation at the Annual Meeting, a proxy card and business reply envelopes are enclosed for your use.
 We urge each stockholder to vote promptly by signing and returning his or her proxy card, regardless of the number of shares held.
-The giving of a proxy will not affect your right to vote in person if you attend the annual meeting.
+The giving of a proxy will not affect your right to vote in person if you attend the Annual Meeting.

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders to be held May 14, 2014: You can view the Annual Report and Proxy Statement on the Company's website at www.u-g.com/corporate/2014 Annual Meeting.html.
+Important notice regarding the availability of proxy materials for the Annual Meeting of Stockholders to be held May 18, 2016: The Proxy Statement and Annual Report to Stockholders are available on the Company's website at http://u-g.com/proxy-materials.php?year=2016

-United-Guardian, Inc.
+UNITED-GUARDIAN, INC.